spartantri/kringle2020/docs/objectives/9-ARP-Shenanigans/9-ARP-Shenanigans.md

 The server receives requests for a debian package `/pub/jfrost/backdoor/suriv_amd64.deb`, so we can use that to deliver a malicious package and retrieve the flag.

-## Building malicious deb pakcage
+## Building malicious deb package
-We reuse one fo teh packages already present on the machine to build our malicious payload.
+We reuse one of the packages already present on the machine to build our malicious payload.
 ```
 cd debs
 dpkg -x nano_4.8-1ubuntu1_amd64.deb work